trentm/node-bunyan/README.md

-Bunyan -- a JSON Logger for node.js servers.
+Bunyan is a simple and fast a JSON Logger for node.js services (and a `bunyan` CLI tool for nicely viewing those logs).

 Server logs should be structured.
 JSON's a good format.
 Let's do that: a log record is one line of `JSON.stringify`'d output.
 Let's also specify some common